 A complete set of Stata files consists of .dta, .do, and .log files.
 The Stata files you hand in should include a folder containing any original datasets you have downloaded and the final merged dataset as .dta files.
 There should also be a single .do file that describes how your data sources were merged and how your output (tables, regression results, graphs, descriptive statistics etc.) was derived from the original data.
-Make sure to add comments to specify which part of the code corresponds to which part of your paper.
-Finally, include the corresponding log-file in plain text format (not as .smcl).
+Please make sure that your .do file can be executed outside your own computer without further adjustments to the code (e.g. by using relative file paths).
+Add comments to specify which part of the code corresponds to which part of your paper.
+Finally, include the corresponding log-file in plain text format.